-This weekend we celebrate our nation’s 244th birthday as the United States of America.
-During those 244 years we have experienced periods of great unity and also periods of profound division.
+Every 4th of July, Americans celebrate a birthday, the birthday of a nation.
+Over the course of nearly two and half centuries, the United States of America has experienced periods of great unity and also periods of profound division.
 It appears what currently unites us is agreement that we are presently undeniably divided.

 Listening with empathy leads to understanding and greater understanding builds trust and respect.
 Trust and respect are essential for creating unity.
 When we are united we can rely on one another to accomplish what we cannot do alone.